hassansabbir/bd-chefs-knife-client/README.md

 * There is a page named "Blogs", where you can find some answers of some frequently asked questions.
 If you want to save the question and answer section, there is a button at the top of the page called "Generate PDF".
 By clicking this button website will make a PDF file of the blogs page and download it in your browser.

 * The Home page is fully responsive.

+* In the home page I used Lazy Load on the photos of chefs card images.
+When you scroll down fully , then the images will load and you will be able to see the images.

 * I used some photo for decorating the website , and it looks very vibrant in my eyes.
 I used some reasonable banner and footer in the website.